 The Jack London Improvement District seeks to enhance, promote, and preserve the integrity of the Waterfront Warehouse District to bring awareness to the historical importance of the district and it’s distinct role in the history of Oakland.
 We desire to create high-impact fixtures and interactive programing to engage residents, employees, and visitors within the District.
-There are two projects initiated: the Facade Improvement Program that provides matching grants for property owners with qualifying projects within the District to ?, and enhancements to the current Historic Signage Program created in early 2000’s that includes a collection of trash receptacles.
+There are two projects initiated: the Facade Improvement Program that provides matching grants for property owners with qualifying projects within the District, and enhancements to the current Historic Signage Program created in early 2000’s that includes a collection of trash receptacles.
 Here's a summary from our 2017 community charette.
 Here's our Halfway Point Community Presentation from June 29, 2018.

 Want to get involved with any of these projects?
 Email us at email@example.com or sign-up to stay informed and let us know about your interests in the neighborhood!